Bog Creek Farm Superfund site: Land contamination

 Ground water, surface water, waste soil and sediment has the ability to cause harm to those who come in contact with the contaminated element.
 Such hazardous materials have the potential to be absorbed by the skin, inhaled, or ingested, leading to further health issues.

 Other contaminants

 Lacquer thinners, paint solvents, animal carcasses, residential debris, VOC's, heavy metals, resins, and disinfectants evaporated into the air, polluting the air inhaled by not only humans, but animals as well.
 This has had a huge impact on the 900 people, crops, agriculture and livestock residing within one mile of the Superfund site Bog Creek Farm.

 Cleanup

 18,000 tons of contaminated soil was removed from the site to date.
-Removal and treatment of 6.5 million galled of contaminated groundwater have been conducted just in 2017.
+Removal and treatment of 6.5 million gallons of contaminated groundwater have been conducted just in 2017.
 Human exposure is kept to a minimum with the best effort of the EPA.

 Initial cleanup

 Starting in 1985, cleanup was directed by EPA standards.
 The removal of wastewater from the bog and pond was the initial step.
 EPA continued on the restructuring and covering both the pond and bog.
 Using an on-site plant, clean water was discharged to nearby stream after the wastewater was treated.
 Several reviews were set up, such as a 5-year and 10-year review, to monitor and assess the effectiveness of the method of clean up.
 A security fence was placed around the work areas to ensure proper reliability of the controlled cleanup strategy.
 EPA conducted an investigation to reduce the amount and source of contamination at Bog Creek Farm.